apache/druid/docs/tutorials/tutorial-rollup.md

 {"timestamp":"2018-01-02T21:35:45Z","srcIP":"7.7.7.7", "dstIP":"8.8.8.8","packets":12,"bytes":2818}
 ```

-Note that we have `srcIP` and `dstIP` defined as dimensions, a longSum metric is defined for the `packets` and `bytes` columns, and the `queryGranularity` has been defined as `minute`.

-We will see how these definitions are used after we load this data.
+We will see how to ingest this data using rollup.

 ## Load the example data